nail/raoul/README.md

     cd raoul/
     npm bundle

-that will create a node_module directory and compile/install the required modules.
+that will create a node_modules directory and compile/install the required modules.

 ## Example